sohale/3dconstraints.js/README.md

 # 3dconstraints.js

 A set of classes and functions to define constrains between 3d objects.
 Enables manipulating objects while they stay synced.
+Fsat and flexible.

 When a constrainas is defined between two objecs any ofo them caan be manipulted, and it reflects on the other.
 There is no directionality.